Reflection positivity and invertible topological phases: Invertible topological field theories and stable homotopy theory

 \subsection{Universal targets}

 There are two universal targets for invertible topological field theories, corresponding to the discrete and continuous topologies on~$\Cx$.
-These targets are spectra; we have no need to define an $\infn$-category~$\sC$ with noninvertible morphisms and objects as we only consider invertible theories.
-A more thorough discussion may be found in~\cite[ Appendix~B]{HS} and~\cite[\S5.1]{F3}.
+These targets are spectra; there is no need to define an $\infn$-category~$\sC$ with non-invertible morphisms and objects as we only consider invertible theories.

-The first target is the \emph{Pontrjagin dual}~$I\Cx$ to the sphere spectrum, also called the Brown-Comenetz dual~\cite{BC}, shifted so that $\Cx$~is in degree~$n$.
-Its characterizing property is that for any spectrum~$\sB$, the space of homotopy classes of spectrum maps into the Pontrjagin dual is the Pontrjagin dual to~$\pi _n\sB$:
+The first target is constructed so that invertible $n$-dimensional field theories with that target are determined by the partition function.
+The spectrum~$\ICx$ is characterized in the homotopy category of spectra by a functorial isomorphism

-The map from left to right is evaluation on~$\pi _n$.
-For $\sB$~the classifying spectrum of a bordism multicategory, the universal property implies that an invertible topological field theory is determined up to isomorphism by its partition functions.
+from the abelian group of homotopy classes of spectrum maps $\sB\to\ICx$ to the character group of~$\pi _0\sB$, for any spectrum~$\sB$.
+The shift~$\SCx$ satisfies a similar universal property with~$\pi _0$ replaced by~$\pi _n$.
+The spectrum~$\ICx$ is closely related to the Brown-Comenetz dual to the sphere spectrum~\cite{BC}.
+Combining with the discussion in~\S\ref{subsec:4.2} we arrive at the following.